-Capabilities offered for Cycle 7 include:
+Capabilities offered for this cycle include:

-- At least 43 antennas in the 12-m Array; plus ten 7 m and three 12 m antennas in the ACA - Complete spectral coverage at all frequency bands available from the ground from 84 to 950 GHz (3.6 mm to 300 μ m), using receiver Bands 3 through 10 (see Figure 4) - Baselines up to 16.2 km for Bands 3 7 (new!); and up to 3.6 km for Bands 8, 9 & 10 - Single field interferometry at all receiver bands and mosaics at Bands 3 through 9 - Full polarization capability, including circular polarization, at Bands 3 through 7 in both continuum and spectral line mode, with improved sensitivity limits compared to Cycle 6 (new!) - Large programs requiring more than 50 hours of observations with the 12-m Array or more than 150 hours with the ACA in stand-alone mode.
-Up to 15% of the available time may go to Large Programs - Improved efficiency of spectral scans (new!) - Stand-alone ACA observations may be requested in Bands 3 through 8 - Solar observations and millimeter-wavelength VLBI at Bands 3 and 6, and solar at Band 7 (new!) - An extended Band 6 IF bandwidth will allow simultaneous 12 CO, 13 CO and C 18 O ${J}$ =2-1 observations with broader spectral windows for galactic sources and nearby galaxies - See the Proposer's Guide on the Science Portal for a full list of Cycle 7 capabilities
+- At least 43 antennas in the 12-m Array; plus ten 7 m and three 12 m antennas in the ACA - Complete spectral coverage at all frequency bands available from the ground from 84 to 950 GHz (3.6 mm to 300 $\mu$ m), using receiver Bands 3 through 10 (see Figure 4) - Baselines up to 16.2 km for Bands 3 8; up to 13.9 km for Band 9, and up to 8.5 km for Band 10 (new!) - Stand-alone ACA observations may be requested in all receiver bands - Single field interferometry at all receiver bands, and mosaics at Bands 3 through 9 - Full polarization capability, including circular polarization, at Bands 3 through 7 in both continuum and spectral line mode using the 12-m Array, plus single-field full polarization with the 7-m Array (new!) - Mosaicking of continuum linear polarization observations at Bands 3 through 7 using the 12-m Array (new!) - Spectral scans using the 12-m Array and the 7-m Array - Solar observations, including Total Power regional mapping (new!) at Bands 3, 5, 6 and 7 - VLBI observations of faint science targets at Bands 3 and 6; continuum at Band 7 (new!); and spectral line observations in Band 3 (new!) - ALMA-only phased array mode at Band 3 useful primarily for pulsar observations - See the Proposer's Guide on the Science Portal for a full list of capabilities this cycle https://almascience.org/proposing/alma-proposal-review